 - Fully complying with anti-corruption regulations in France and in its host countries.
-The French law of 9 December 2016 on transparency, anti-corruption and the modernisation of the economy has made anti-corruption requirements stricter for businesses in France. - Condemning corruption in all its forms and advocating honest and transparent practices. - Implementing a process to continuously improve how corruption is identified and prevented, primarily through training and awareness-raising initiatives. - Punishing improper or non-compliant practices.
+The French law of 9 December 2016 (revised by the law of 21 March 2022) on transparency, anti-corruption and the modernisation of the economy has made anti-corruption requirements stricter for businesses in France. - Condemning corruption in all its forms and advocating honest and transparent practices. - Implementing a process to continuously improve how corruption is identified and prevented, primarily through training and awarenessraising initiatives. - Punishing improper or non-compliant practices.